Salafi jihadist insurgency in the Gaza Strip

 The Salafi jihadist insurgency in the Gaza Strip is a low-level conflict that has primarily involved Hamas and various Gazan Salafi jihadist militant groups that seek to challenge its governance of the territory.

 Gazan Salafi jihadists first became active in the early 2000s.
 The insurgency first escalated during the late 2000s and early 2010s with events such as the 2009 Battle of Rafah and the 2011 kidnapping and murder of Vittorio Arrigoni.
 A truce between the two sides was signed in 2013.
 However, the emergence of the Islamic State (IS) in the mid-2010s emboldened Gazan Salafi jihadists, leading to a resumption of direct clashes between Hamas and IS-affiliated forces in 2015.
-The rise of the anti-Hamas and allegedly IS-linked Popular Forces during the Gaza war (2023–present) is possibly the most recent incarnation of the insurgency.

 Salafi jihadist groups operating in the Gaza Strip have typically engaged in armed clashes with Hamas forces and attacked various civilian targets, as well as launched attacks against Israel.
 The conflict is rooted in ideological differences, with Salafi jihadist groups opposing Hamas' Palestinian nationalism in favor of a transnational jihadism and full implementation of Sharia law.
 Many of these groups have aligned themselves with Al-Qaeda and/or IS, both which fall as well into the Salafi jihadist category.
 Only one Salafi jihadist group, Jaysh al-Ummah, has historically refrained from participating in the fighting against Hamas.

 Background

 Salafism was first introduced into the Gaza Strip in the 1970s by Palestinian students who had returned from studying abroad at religious schools in Saudi Arabia.
 The early movement was seen as helping Saudi efforts to propagate Wahhabism (which is often seen as a subset of Salafism) and counter the Iranian Shia Islam of Ruhollah Khomeini.
 According to journalist Jared Maslin, a number of Salafi groups in the Gaza Strip continue to receive support and funding from the Saudi government today.

-The first documented Salafi organization in the Gaza Strip was "Dar al-Kitab wa-al-Sunna" (House of the Book and Sunnah), established in 1975 by Sheikh Yasin al-Astal, which was non-violent and focused on preaching and education.
+The first documented Salafi organization in the Gaza Strip was "Dar al-Kitab wa-al-Sunna" (House of the Book and Sunnah), established in 1975 by Sheikah Yasin al-Astal, which was non-violent and focused on preaching and education.
 During this time, Gazan Salafis distanced themselves from Palestinian politics and the struggle against Israel.
 Many Palestinians distrusted them, and as a result they were sometimes marginalized and isolated.

 The integration of jihadist ideology into Gazan Salafism began in the 2000s, and appears to have correlated with similar radicalization processes in the Sinai; the first reports on "violent Salafis" date to this period as well.'